stasilo/react-gl-transition-image/README.md

 vec4 getToColor(vec2 uv);
 ```

-So, to slide in an image from the left (note that you probably shouldn't be using `react-gl-transition-image`for such a non-fancy effect), you'd write the transitions as:
+So, to slide in an image from the left (note that you probably shouldn't be using `react-gl-transition-image`for such a non-fancy effect), you'd write the transition as:
 ```glsl
 vec4 transition(vec2 uv) {
 	vec4 col = vec4(0.);